 Rachael is a mom, hobby photographer, and digital designer.
-She is a freelancer with a digital design Etsy shop.
+She is a freelancer Graphic Designer with over 8 years of experience.

 What Is a Printable Party?

 A printable party is simply a party for which you print most of the items you use.
 For the purposes of this article, we will focus on invitations.
 However, you can print just about anything, from invitations to banners to cupcake toppers.

 You can also make the invitations yourself in programs like Photoshop, or you can hire a graphic artist to do it for you.
 You can find some great graphic artists and printable invitations for your party on Etsy.

 Once you have a design (a digital file that needs to be printed), you have to decide where to print your invitation.

 Some things to think about are cost, paper type, and location.

 - Printing at Home: I personally suggest not printing at home unless you have a small amount of invitations to print.
 Invitations printed at home can drain your ink supply in a home printer, and it can become very costly.

 - Printing at Print Shops: If you want a cardstock feel for your invitations, most of my customers prefer KINKOS or Staples or an online printer like VistaPrint.
 If this is the case, you want to make sure that your digital file is of the correct dimensions in regards to ink bleed and proportions.
 You will get a professional look, though not without the price, and the locations may not be very convenient.
 So, choose your time management well when you use these printers.

 - Printing at Walmart and Other Stores: Finally, you can print at places like CVS, Walgreens, or Walmart.
 I generally send my customers to Walmart.
 I know their printing personally.
 This is where I do my printing.
 I like the matte feel of the prints, the cost is fairly cheap, and it's convenient and easy to use.